Fuzion Logo

 (Sequence.this.last, b.last)

-calls `f` for element in the Sequence.
+calls `f` for each element in the Sequence.

 Unlike `for_each` this returns itself